IrvinMer/Time-Reaction-Game/README.md

 # Results
 The project ran into a display issue where the timer reset at 999 rather than reaching the desired 5000.
-Following an examination of the timer and main code, the seven-segment display driver code was found to be the source of the issue.
+Following an examination of the timer and main code, The seven-segment display driver code was found to be the source of the issue.
 In particular, a for loop that iterates through count_value's digits needed to be modified.
 The timer was able to reach the full 5000 count without being prematurely reset once all four digits were adjusted and shown appropriately.